 This process is already documented in great detail in a guide I wrote on how to Powerwash your Chromebook.
 There’s also steps to perform a full recovery on that guide, but don’t do that just yet.
 Just follow the Powerwash section only.

-Resetting your Google Account
+Completely resetting your Google Account

 This method basically erases your local data stored on your Chromebook but keeps the information in your Google Account.
-It’s a clever way of attempting to fix the issue
+It’s a clever way of attempting to fix the issue.

 Warning: This will delete all your local data, so back it up before continuing.